OptiKey/OptiKey/README.md

 # Getting Started

-* If you want to install and use OptiKey on Windows then download the latest installer from [here](https://github.com/JuliusSweetland/OptiKey/releases/latest)
+* If you want to install and use OptiKey on Windows then download the [OptiKey latest installer](https://github.com/JuliusSweetland/OptiKey/releases/latest)
-* If you want to build from source then download the master ZIP file [here](https://github.com/JuliusSweetland/OptiKey/archive/master.zip)
+* If you want to build from source then download the [master ZIP file](https://github.com/JuliusSweetland/OptiKey/archive/master.zip)
 * If you wish to contribute then please email me at <optikeyfeedback@gmail.com>.
 Your next step will be to [fork](https://github.com/JuliusSweetland/OptiKey/fork) the repo and start enhancing the code.

 Please check out the [OptiKey website](http://www.optikey.org) for more information on how to get it, how to use it, how to contact me, and how to get involved.